Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ## queue

-The optional `queue` property enables you to assign the pipeline to the custom execution queues and/or to configure the way the pipelines are processed when queuing is about to happen.
+The optional `queue` property enables you to put pipelines into custom execution queues and/or to configure the way the pipelines are processed when queuing is about to happen.

-There are two ways you can define a `queue` behaviour.
+There are two ways you can define `queue` behaviour.

-The first one is with `direct queue configuration` that will be applied to all pipelines initiated with a given YAML configuration file.
+The first one is with a `direct queue configuration` that will be applied to all pipelines initiated with a given YAML configuration file.

-The second approach is `conditional queue configurations` that allows you to define an array of queue definitions and conditions under which those definitions should be applied.
+The second approach is `conditional queue configurations` that allow you to define an array of queue definitions, and the conditions under which those definitions should be applied.

-All the sub-properties with their possible values for both approaches are listed below and you can find more examples and use cases for different queue configurations on the [Pipeline Queues][pipeline-queues] page
+All the sub-properties with their possible values for both approaches are listed below and you can find more examples and use cases for different queue configurations on the [Pipeline Queues][pipeline-queues] page.

 ### direct queue configuration

 When using this approach, you can use the `name`, `scope` and `processing` properties as a direct sub-properties of a `queue` property.

-The `name` property should hold the string that uniquely identifies wanted queue within the configured scope.
+The `name` property should hold the string that uniquely identifies the desired queue within the configured scope.

-If it is omitted, it will be auto-generated based on the git branch/tag name or pull request number and the YAML configuration file name for the given pipeline.
+If the `name` property is omitted, it will be auto-generated based on the git branch/tag name or pull request number and the YAML configuration file name for the given pipeline.

-The `scope` property can have one of two values, **project** or **organization**.
+The `scope` property can have one of two values: **project** or **organization**.

-If the `scope` is set to **organization** the pipelines from the queue will be queued together with pipelines from other projects within the organization that have the queue configuration with same `name` and `scope` values.
+If the `scope` is set to **organization** the pipelines from the queue will be queued together with pipelines from other projects within the organization that have a queue configuration with same `name` and `scope` values.

-On the other hand, the queues with the same values for `name` property in different projects that have `scope` set to **project** are mutually independent and their pipelines will not be queued together.
+On the other hand, queues with the same values for the `name` property in different projects that have their `scope` set to **project** are mutually independent and their pipelines will not be queued together.

-If `scope` property is omitted, its value will be automatically set to **project**.
+If the `scope` property is omitted, its value will be automatically set to **project**.

 The `processing` property configures the way pipelines are processed in the queue and it can have one of two values, **serialized** or **parallel**.

-If the `processing` is set to **serialized** the pipelines in the queue will be queued and executed one by one in the ascending order by creation time.
+If `processing` is set to **serialized** the pipelines in the queue will be queued and executed one by one in an ascending order according to creation time.

-If the `processing` is set to **parallel** all pipelines in the queue will be executed as soon as they are created and there will be no queuing at all.
+If `processing` is set to **parallel** all pipelines in the queue will be executed as soon as they are created and there will be no queuing at all.

-If `processing` property is omitted, its value will be automatically set to **serialized**.
+If the `processing` property is omitted, its value will be automatically set to **serialized**.

-Either `name` or `processing` property are required for queue definitions to be valid and `scope` property can only be configured if the `name` property is also configured.
+Either a `name` property or a `processing` property is required for queue definitions to be valid and a `scope` property can only be configured if the `name` property is also configured.

 ### conditional queue configurations